Golden Globes: 10 things to know, from Chadwick Boseman’s posthumous award to the Rudy Giuliani jokes

 The HFPA pledged to increase diversity in its ranks, but offered no specifics

 The voting body behind the Golden Globes came under fire after announcing this year’s nominations, which overlooked acclaimed works by Black creators including Spike Lee’s “Da 5 Bloods” and Michaela Coel’s widely acclaimed HBO drama “I May Destroy You.”
-The scrutiny only intensified after a recent Los Angeles Times report revealed there are no Black journalists in the nearly 87-member organization.
+The scrutiny only intensified after a recent Los Angeles Times report revealed there are no Black journalists in the nearly 90-member organization.

 Pre-show chatter indicated the HFPA would address those concerns — echoed in recent days by filmmaker Ava DuVernay, actor Sterling K. Brown and the advocacy organization Time’s Up — but the official presentation Sunday night was quick, awkward and rather lackluster.